chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Log the spam caught by AKISMET, djangospam, honeypot
-#) Consider replacing "Home" in navbar with "Learn"
-#) Stylize the Learn More page
 #) Change the name outsider to ????
-#) Smaller comment voting chart
 #) Make "show" and "sort-by" buttons AJAXed
 #) Make sure email messages look okay
 #) TEDDY - Add logo/picture at top of tab
 #) TEDDY - Add some sort of graphic on home page??
 #) TIME PERMITTING - Upgrade Bootstrap?
+WILL TAKE EFFORT
 #) TIME PERMITTING - Option to change email?
 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
 #) TIME PERMITTING - Adjust JS so on reply click, form is toggled on/off
+#) IN PRODUCTION - Log the spam caught by AKISMET, djangospam, honeypot
 #) IN PRODUCTION - Make sure Django-axes is IP specific
 #) IN PRODUCTION - Set up email with SMTP server
 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin